ethereum-optimism/op-analytics/sphinx/sections/onchain/ingestion.md

 ### Downstream Data Modeling

-For models downstream of public BigQuery datsets we will use a more standard dbt setup.
+For models downstream of public BigQuery datasets we will use a more standard dbt setup.
 This would be similar to other solutions available in the ecosystem, such as [OSO](https://docs.opensource.observer/docs/how-oso-works/architecture#dbt-pipeline) or [Dune Spellbook](https://github.com/duneanalytics/spellbook).